apollographql/apollo-client/docs/source/recipes/static-typing.md

   episode: string;
 };

+// Note that the first parameter here is an empty Object, which means we're
+// not checking incoming props for type safety in this example.
+The next
+// example (in the "Options" section) shows how the type safety of incoming
+// props can be ensured.
-// note the first parameter is empty here, we will explain that below const withCharacter = graphql<{}, Response, Variables>(HERO_QUERY, {
+const withCharacter = graphql<{}, Response, Variables>(HERO_QUERY, {
   options: () => ({
     variables: { episode: "JEDI" }